Skip to contents

 First, we need to import the required packages :

 Before analysing the dataset, we define the variables with the names of the genes / pathways we want to analyse.
+This is not mandatory, but it can allow someone with limited coding experience to execute the notebook without changing the downstream code except for these variables.

 These variables will change in function of how your dataset is build and which type of data it is.